eguevara/JavaTraining/notes/oracleTraining.md

 * SecurityException extends RuntimeException: Usually thrown by the JVM.
 It is thrown by the security manager upon security violation.
 For example, when a java program runs in a sandbox (such as an applet) and it tries to use prohibited APIs such as File I/O, the security manager throws this exception.
+---
+* Any exception that extends java.lang.Exception but is not a subclass of java.lang.RuntimeException is a checked exception.
+* You can use Throwable as well as Exception as both of them are super classes of MyException.
+RuntimeException (and its subclasses such as NullPointerException and ArrayIndexOutOfBoundsException) is not a checked exception.
+So it cannot cover for MyException which is a checked exception.
+You cannot use Error as well because it is not in the hierarchy of MyException, which is Object <- Throwable <- Exception <- MyException.
+* java.lang.Exception is a checked Exception.
+**Which means, the method that throws this exception must declare it in the throws clause.**
+Hence, yourMethod must declare throws Exception in its throws clause.

+Now, since the call to yourMethod in myMethod can also potentially throw an exception, myMethod must also declare it in its throws clause.
+By the same logic, main method should also declare it in its throws clause.
+*1. Even if the program is executed without any arguments, the 'args' is NOT NULL.
+In such case it will be initialized to an array of Strings containing zero elements.
+ 2. The finally block is always executed, no matter how control leaves the try block.
+Only if, in a try or catch block, System.exit() is called then finally will not be executed.